rsnemmen/raspberry-pi-overclocking/readme.md

 Easy Raspberry Pi overclocking
 ===============================

-I created these scripts for easier overclocking of a [Raspberry Pi](https://www.raspberrypi.org).
+I created these scripts for easier overclocking of a [Raspberry Pi](https://www.raspberrypi.org) 3.

 Who is this for?
 If you just want to [overclock](http://www.pcworld.com/article/198882/overclocking_for_newbies.html) your system for one session (say, for faster emulation) and then want to revert to the previous (standard) CPU settings easily after you are done, this is for you.

+---
+**WARNING⚠️**

+This script was only tested on a Raspberry Pi 3.
+Please proceed with caution.
+The developer takes no responsability for any damage caused by using this script on your hardware.

+---

 # Quickstart